 Feedback loops and iteration cadence

-- Weekly review: editorial triage meeting to surface urgent fixes and prioritize quick wins.
+Slack+ a short Google Form to capture editor and creator feedback within 48 hours of publish. - Weekly review: editorial triage meeting to surface urgent fixes and prioritize quick wins.

 - Biweekly analytics sync: SEO Manager reviews CTR, impressions, and topic cluster performance; assign voice updates.

-- Monthly content retro: score content with a `content scoring framework` and prioritize a backlog of voice or structural changes.
+content scoring frameworkand prioritize a backlog of voice or structural changes.

 Understanding these governance rhythms and rapid feedback cycles lets teams move faster while protecting quality and the brand voice.
 When implemented correctly, this reduces review overhead and surfaces the highest-value changes for creators.